mimiyin/designing-for-education/2015-syllabus.md

 #### IT/Logistics, Adoption/Deployment and Measuring Efficacy
 - Connectivity
 - Choosing hardware and the perils of platform lock-in.
-- Deployment fiascos.
-(Amplify, L.A.
-School District)
+- Deployment blow-ups: Amplify in N.C., 700K iPads for the L.A.
+School District
 - The challenges of persuading teachers to adopt new technologies.
 - (The lack of) professional development (teacher training).
 - Nascent attempts to test efficacy of software (e.g. LEAP-Chicago, NYC DOE)